Crystal-Nest/nightworld/README.md

 - Similarly to Nether portals spawning zombified piglins, Nightworld portals can spawn zombies and skeletons!
 - Respawn anchors work just fine!
 - You can change the portal frame block to anything you like (yes, even multiple blocks!) with a simple datapack!
+- You make so that only specific item(s) are able to light up Nightworld portals with a simple datapack!

 ## **Datapack**

-To create a datapack that changes the portal frame block you have to follow a few simple steps:
+To create a datapack configuration you have to follow a few simple steps:

 1. Create a datapack following [this guide](https://minecraft.wiki/w/Tutorials/Creating_a_data_pack).
-2. Under `server_sided_portals` namespace, define a block tag called `nightworld.json` that contains:
+2. If you want to tweak the portals frame, define under `nightworld` namespace a block tag called `nightworld_portal_frame.json` that contains:
    ```jsonc
    {
      "replace": true,